AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/Reading_Data_API.md

 --------------------

 Get Window Values returns a collection of stored events based on specified start and end indexes.
-For handling events at and near the boundaries of the window, a single QiBoundaryType that applies to both the start and end indexes can be passed with the request, or separate boundary types may be passed for the start and end individually.
+For handling events at and near the boundaries of the window, a single SdsBoundaryType that applies to both the start and end indexes can be passed with the request, or separate boundary types may be passed for the start and end individually.

 Get Window Values also supports paging for large result sets.
-Results for paged requests are returned as a QiResultPage.
+Results for paged requests are returned as a SdsResultPage.

 | Property          | Type                         | Details                                                  |